 The OVMA office receives calls from owners asking for clarification as to why their veterinarian requires their animal to have a health exam prior to a prescription being filled, a vaccine being administered, or other health services being performed.

 By Oregon law, a licensed veterinarian must have a valid Veterinary-Client-Patient Relationship with you and your animal in order to provide veterinary services.
+A valid VCPR cannot be established online, via e-mail, or over the phone.
+It can only be established by a veterinarian performing a physical examination of your animal.

 What is a Veterinary-Client-Patient Relationship (VCPR)?